About our budget 2026-27

 Councils and other organisations receiving council tax set their own increases, which apply to their individual share.

-In other words, for every £1 you pay in council tax, just over 9p goes to Braintree District Council.
+In other words, for every £1 you pay in council tax, just 9p goes to Braintree District Council.
 Essex County Council receives 72p, Essex Police & Crime Commissioner receives 12p, Essex Fire Authority receives 4p and parish and town councils receive 3p.

 When will the budget be approved?